Frequently Asked Questions

 Unfortunately, we are not able to make substitutions to our meals.
 We do offer diabetic, low-sodium, and mechanically softened options for our clients who require special diets to meet their nutritional needs.

 Can I suspend service for a couple of days without being canceled from the program?

 Yes.
 We request notice one day in advance to cancel or resume your service.
 You may temporarily suspend service due to special circumstances such as extended hospitalization or convalescent stays.

 Is Meals on Wheels San Francisco offered only for a limited time?

 You can remain on the program for as long as you have a need and meet eligibility requirements, which are assessed by our social workers and drivers.
 Our goal is to ensure that our clients can remain independent in their homes for as long as safely possible.

 How can I learn more about MOWSF programs and services?

 Please call us at 415-920-1111.
-You, a family member, or a caregiver can also learn more about getting on our home-delivered meal programs, by contacting the San Francisco Department of Aging and Adult Services’ Information, Referral, and Intake Line at 415-355-6700 for prompt assistance.
+You, a family member, or a caregiver can also learn more about getting on our home-delivered meal programs, by contacting the San Francisco Department of Disability and Aging Services’ Information, Referral, and Intake Line at 415-355-6700 for prompt assistance.